 We cannot tell if the Queen received a gold watch for her tenth birthday, as she only began her journal in 1832, her thirteenth year.
 Most fascinatingly, however, I discovered through research in the Royal Collection, that at least one of Queen Victoria’s gold watches survives.
 On its own chain and purchased by Queen Victoria on 17 July 1838 for £170 and made by Breguet, ca. 1838, it is a remarkable survivor.

 The future Tsarina continued to receive, of course, presents from her grandmother, for her birthday.
 Whilst taking a cure in Harrogate, she received a charming tea-basket from Queen Victoria as a gift, which survives in the State Museum of Ethnography in St Petersburg and was exhibited in the Dutch exhibition Romanovs and the Revolution, at the Hermitage, Amsterdam in 2017 (Elizabeth Jane Timms, Princess Alix of Hesse’s Visit to Harrogate, in Royalty Digest Quarterly, 2018/1, 41).
-Princess Alix wrote to Queen Victoria: ‘Please accept also my best thanks for the nice photo: of You and Uncle Bertie [the Prince of Wales], and for the delightful teabasket [sic] with which I am quite enchanted.
-The sun shone on purpose so that we could go for a long drive and use it.
-It is a most useful present, and I have long wished for such a thing…’ (cit., Andrei Maylunas and Sergei Mironenko, A Lifelong Passion, 71).
+Princess Alix wrote to Queen Victoria her thanks for the tea-basket, which she used almost immediately, on an excursion (Andrei Maylunas and Sergei Mironenko, A Lifelong Passion, 71).

 Other examples of the kind of presents the Queen would send to a beloved granddaughter, can be seen in further letters to Victoria, Princess Louis of Battenberg.
-Carefully, the Queen described what she was sending, which included in 1877, ‘2 pearls & a locket for your dear Grandpapa’s [Prince Charles of Hesse, who had recently died] hair’ (cit., ed.
-Hough, 6) and two years later, ‘2 pearls, a bust of dear Mama [Princess Alice, Grand Duchess of Hesse, who died in 1878] & a book all of which I hope you will like!’ (cit., Ibid, 12).
+Carefully, the Queen described what she was sending, which included in 1877, more pearls and a locket for the hair of her paternal grandfather, Prince Charles of Hesse, who had recently died (ed.
+Hough, 6) and two years later, more pearls, a book and touchingly, a bust of ‘dear Mama’ [Princess Alice, Grand Duchess of Hesse, who died in 1878] (Ibid, 12).

 Queen Victoria remembered birthdays religiously, something not surprising, given her obsessive observance of dates and anniversaries.
 The husbands of her granddaughters were also recognised.
-For example, she wrote a birthday-letter to the Tsarina’s husband, Tsar Nicholas II in 1900, prompting the Tsar to reply with pleasure: ‘I cannot tell you how touched I was to receive your dear kind letter on the eve of my birthday…’ (cit., Ibid, 197).
+For example, she wrote a birthday-letter to the Tsarina’s husband, Tsar Nicholas II in 1900, prompting the Tsar to reply with pleasure, how delighted he was that she had remembered.

 Nor were gifts limited to birthdays or important occasions, but could commemorate the smallest detail, even as a reward.
 Her grandson, Ernst Ludwig, Grand Duke of Hesse, recalled: ‘It was unbelievable, how she troubled herself over everything.
 As a boy, I bit my nails.
 Then she promised me a little golden medal, if I stopped it.
 The whole time that I was with her, she checked my hands over nearly every day.
 Finally, I got the medal (cit., Ernst Ludwig, Grand Duke of Hesse and by Rhine, Erinnertes, 83, Author’s translation).